 - 2006 Feb 20: Ikaho town merges with the city of Shibukawa in Gunma Prefecture.

-- 2012 July 26: Granddaughter Yukiko Irwin donates two medals to the Japanese Overseas Migration Museum in Yokohama where they are on public display.
+- 2012 July 26: Granddaughter Yukiko Irwin (1925–2014, daughter of Richard) donates two medals to the Japanese Overseas Migration Museum in Yokohama where they are on public display.
 One medal was awarded by King Kalakaua of Hawaii and the other was awarded by Emperor Meiji.
 (See photo.)

 - 2014 April: A "Guidance Facility" museum (ガイダンス施設) opens next to the relocated Irwin summer residence.
-The new museum displays artifacts and exhibits related to the Irwin family and emigration to Hawai'i.
+The new museum displays artifacts and exhibits related to the Irwin family and Robert Walker Irwin's role in the Japanese emigration to Hawaiʻi.
 Artifacts previously exhibited in the Irwin summer residence are moved to the new museum.
 The second floor of the home is also opened to the public on weekends and national holidays.

 Robert Walker Irwin first caught my attention when I visited Ikaho, Gunma for the first time in Aug.
 2003 during its annual Hawaiian Hula Festival.
 There was a "Hawaiian Minister's House" and I promptly visited it.
 The house displayed much information about the Irwin family and Japanese immigration to Hawaii.
 It also had an informative pamphlet in Japanese about Irwin and the immigration.
 Unfortunately, nothing was in English.
 That was too bad because the hula dancers, musicians, and others from Hawaii were visiting the house during the Ikaho hula festival.
 (They can't read Japanese.)
 I have offered this article to be photocopied and made available at the Irwin house.